Princeton in the NBA

 Princeton Alumni in Europe

-While many Princeton alumni have played in Europe, six played in in overseas pro leagues 2011-12 or will play in 2012-13.
-Three members of the current coaching staff have also played professionally in Europe, including assistant coaches Brian Earl '99 and Dan Geriot and head coach Mitch Henderson '98, who also had a training camp stint with the Atlanta Hawks in 1999.
+While many Princeton alumni have played in Europe, five are playing in overseas pro leagues in 2014-15.
+Two members of the current coaching staff have also played professionally in Europe, including assistant coaches Brian Earl '99 and and head coach Mitch Henderson '98, who also had a training camp stint with the Atlanta Hawks in 1999.• T.J.
+Bray '14 (2014-present: Pallacanestro Trapani, Serie A2 Gold, Italy)

 The Pete Carril H12 Coaching Tree